ysavchen/online-shop-demo/README.md

 Service is instrumented with Micrometer Tracing to collect spans.<br/>
 Micrometer Tracing comes with spring-boot-starter-actuator.<br/>
 Micrometer Tracing uses Brave (OpenZipkin) by default to collect and send spans.<br/>
-Micrometer support for OpenTelemetry is not stable yet.<br/>
 Service pushes spans to `http://localhost:9411/api/v2/spans`

 #### Metrics